mediaburst/clockwork-ruby/README.md

 puts balance # => { :account_type => "PAYG", :balance => 575.23, :currency => { :code => "GBP", :symbol => "£" } }
 ```

+## Help & Support

+If you find a bug please file a Github issue with as much detail as you can or submit a pull request.
+If you need a bit of help or just fancy a chat drop us an email at [hello@clockworksms.com][2].

 ## License

 This project is licensed under the MIT open-source license.